The Oaks at Waterman Village. Waterman Village’s flagship retirement community since 1989.

 To request more information on The Oaks, you can phone: (352) 385-1126 , email: firstname.lastname@example.org, or fill out our information request form.
 We can also set up a ZOOM meeting, GOOGLE DUO call, or APPLE Facetime meeting.

-The Oaks uniquely offers a life-lease fee refund plan, where residents receive 75-85% back of their original life-lease fee that they paid, no matter how many years they live at The Oaks.
-Not only does this help the vast majority of Oaks residents save money, it importantly helps them avoid a feeling of ‘being trapped’.
-Because, if an Oaks resident ever desires/needs to move out, they will still receive the bulk of their original life-lease fee that they paid, back.
+The Oaks uniquely offers a life-lease fee refund plan, where residents can receive between 75 – 85% back of their original life-lease fee that they paid, no matter how many years they live at The Oaks.
+Not only does this help the vast majority of The Oaks residents save money, just as importantly, it helps them avoid a feeling of ‘being trapped’.
+Because, if an Oaks resident ever desires/needs to move out, and this does happen, they can choose an option where they will still receive the bulk of their original entry/life-lease fee that they paid, back.
 Unlike some communities, where after you’ve lived there only a few years, there is a much lower percentage of refund back, or, there is no refund back at all if one desires to move out.
 A very important factor to consider before you choose a CCRC (continuing care retirement community), life-plan community, life-care community, progressive living community, or multi-level of living community.
+We frequently hear from people who are very saddened and distraught, having lost several hundreds of thousands of dollars, because they desired/needed to move out of a community and didn’t receive any of their original entry fee monies back.

 - Nearly all of Waterman Village’s independent living residents who require services in Waterman Village’s on-site nursing center, require it only on a ‘short-term’ basis.
 And, these short term stays are often already covered by their Medicare and/or insurance plans.

-- At present, there are only 3 residents in Waterman Village’s nursing center’s ‘long-term’ area, who formerly lived in Waterman Village’s independent living area.
+- There are only 3 residents in Waterman Village’s nursing center’s ‘long-term’ area, who formerly lived in Waterman Village’s independent living area.

-- Currently, there is only one situation here at Waterman Village, where one spouse is living in an independent living residence, and the other spouse is living in Waterman Village’s long term nursing center area.
+- There is only one situation here at Waterman Village, where one spouse is living in an independent living residence, and the other spouse is living in Waterman Village’s long term nursing center area.